ayaz9988/backend_complaints_block_5/INDEXING_STRATEGY.md

 4. **Relationship queries** - Foreign key lookups and joins
 5. **Neighborhood filtering** - Geographic-based queries for Mukhtar assignments

+## Related Documentation

+- [API Documentation](DOCUMENTATION.md) - See how these indexes optimize the API endpoints
+- [README](README.md) - Project overview and setup instructions
+- [Validation System](VALIDATION.md) - Input validation that works with our database structure

 ## Indexes by Model

 ### User Model